Can I just come to visit the War Hostel without staying there?

 What does a typical stay in the War hostel look like?

 You arrive, explore all rooms, have a look at all images, newspapers, artifacts, talk to me and ask me any questions about the war, post war or anything you are interested in.
 I guide you through everything.
-Everything is optional, so you can collect water the easy or the hard way, same with firewood, you can cook yourself some war food, you can take a war shower, wash your clothes by hand, explore our museum, take a trip to the frontline or city to see the damage from the war and so on and so forth.
-But one of the most interesting experiences is for you to just be in the war hostel and take it all in.
+All of the activities are optional, you can explore our museum, take a trip to the frontline or city to see the damage from the war and so on and so forth.
+But one of the most interesting experiences is for you to just be in the War Hostel and take it all in.

 Are you really war survivors?

 Yes, we are.
-We lived in the same home before the war, during and after, now just one part is turned into the war hostel and that’s what’s unique about this place.
+We lived in the same home before the war, during and after, now just one part is turned into the War Hostel and that’s what’s unique about this place.
 It’s not a group of people with some idea, it’s actual war survivors who run it in their actual home where they survived the war, so just by coming here you are supporting us and our project.
+We lived in very similar conditions like the conditions displayed in the war hostel, but it was very real and our lives were in danger every day.
+We had no choice and there were no guaranties, it was like that for 4 years or 1425 days and nights.
+No electricity, no water, no heating, no normal food just humanitarian food aid and trying to survive each day.
+(And no internet of course, didn’t exist back then here)

 Who goes to stay in the war hostel?

 Whoever wants to learn from us, listen to our stories and have a small insight into what it was like everyday for us to survive 4 years of war, but in the case of the war hostel, everything is optional and there is no danger or fear involved, while we on the other hand never had a choice.
-People who come here want something memorable for their travel and are not afraid to put themselves out of their comfort zone.
+People who come here want something memorable for their travel and are not afraid to put themselves a little bit out of their comfort zone.
+It’s not exclusive to tourists and travelers, we have had locals, local war survivors, students foreign and domestic, journalists, soldiers, researchers etc.

 Is the war hostel child friendly, is there an age restriction?